strapi/documentation/docusaurus/docs/cloud/advanced/database.md

 ## Reverting to the default database

-To revert back to the default database, remove the previously added environment variables related to the external database from the Strapi Cloud project dashboard.
-This action will trigger a rebuild and new deployment of the Strapi Cloud project.
+To revert back to the default database, remove the previously added environment variables related to the external database from the Strapi Cloud project dashboard, and save.
+For the changes to take effect, you must redeploy the Strapi Cloud project.